 You already have the pinned post at the top of the page for new visitors to see, so I suggest waiting until your page has around 100 followers (or, “likes”) before mentioning the group again.

 This is because your page fans will have forgotten the pinned post by then, but will see your new post in their timelines.
 Don’t be overly pushy or spammy.
 Just tell people what they can expect from your group.

 Posting about your group should be done no more than once a month, so you don’t start to annoy people who just want to follow your page’s content, but don’t want to join the group.

-An easy way to post links to your group every month without having to remember to do it is to use a social media scheduling tool like Hootsuite.
+An easy way to post links to your group every month without remembering to do it is to use a social media scheduling tool like Hootsuite.

-Hootsuite has a plan that allows you to post to 3 social media profiles as much as you want.
+Hootsuite has a plan that allows you to post to three social media profiles as much as you want.
 And the best part?
 It’s 100% free!

 After signing into your Facebook account, select the Facebook page you want to post to and click Done.

 Move your mouse to the top of the page, and the post creation box appears.
 Write a promotional message for your Facebook group here.

 Click on the calendar icon near the bottom right.

 You can choose to either AutoSchedule your post or pick a specific date and time to post it.
 AutoSchedule is great when the date doesn’t matter, as it means Hootsuite will pick what it thinks the best time to post your message is.